bodaay/DestinyLFGJoinInviteCopier/README.md

 # DestinyLFGJoinInviteCopier
-Simple BetterDiscord Plugin to make copying /join /invite easier
+Simple BetterDiscord Plugin to make copying /join /invite Destiny LFG command easier

 This code is heavily based on the plugin: